ELSS plans are diversified funds that invest predominantly in equity and related instruments.

-Benefits of investing in best ELSS Mutual Funds (Equity Linked Savings Scheme)
+Benefits of investing in Equity Linked Savings Scheme

-- Under Section 80C, the best elss funds enable investments that are eligible for tax benefit up to 1.5 lakh.
+- Under Section 80C, elss enable investments that are eligible for tax benefit up to 1.5 lakh.
 Also, apart from tax exemption and capital gain, this scheme has an added advantage of having the shortest lock-in period of three years in comparison to other tax saving instruments.

 - From April 1st, 2018, investors have to pay a 10% long-term capital gains tax on gains excess of Rs.
 1 lakh in a financial year.

-- You can also opt for Systematic Investment Plan – SIP, and make disciplined investments in ELSS starting with Rs.
+- You can also opt for Systematic Investment Plan – SIP, and make disciplined investments in these funds starting with Rs.
 500 per month.

 - There are other options for investing in these funds.
 These are growth options, dividend options, dividend reinvestments options.